tsrogers9/DS-Capstone/README.md

 # DS-Capstone
 This repository is for files for my data science capstone final project.

+This project examines the Blue Bike trips in summer 2023, and how their travel times compare with corresponding hypothetical T trips.

 Data files:
 - Blue Bikes trips (Summer 2023)
 -- 202306-bluebikes-tripdata.csv